-Agreeable looks and interior, decent chassis, refinement, low costs, good economy
+Agreeable looks and interior, decent chassis, low costs, good economy

 What is it?

-A little fluted black triangle aft of the rear door harks back to the Mk1 Astra (one of the good ones).
+A little fluted black triangle aft of the rear door harks back to the Mk1 Astra.
 Most versions have a black roof, which visually lowers the car.
 It's truthfully lower than before anyway, and wider too.
 But only a bit.
 And it isn't needlessly bulky.
-So far so good.

 What are the choices?

-An estate (ahem, sorry, Sports Tourer) is on sale now.
+An estate (sorry, Sports Tourer) is also available.
 It has a longer wheelbase, so people as well as luggage get more space.
-And it'll come with all powertrains, including electric (eventually).
-Thus it dives into the yawning EV-wagon gap between MG 5 and Taycan Sports Turismo, alongside the recently announced all-electric 308 estate.
+It also gets the same powertrains, including electric (eventually).
 Click these blue words for our full review.

 The 1.2 engine can get noisy if you ask too much of it, though we've heard less pleasurable tunes before now, and it’s not quite as chattery as the diesel.
 The hybrid gets along well enough, although real-world, electric-only range doesn't live up to the 43 miles promised on paper.

-Prices start at £25,240 for the petrol, £28,340 for the diesel, and £35,735 for the plug-in hybrid, which puts it in the lower price bracket compared to rivals.
-Head over to the buying section for more.
+Prices start at £26,810 for the petrol, £37,785 for the plug-in hybrid (putting it in the lower price bracket compared to rivals), and £41,050 for the GSe.
+At time of writing, the diesel is unavailable.
+Head over to the Buying section for more.

 What's the verdict?